MezoFoundation/constitution/README.md

 Mezo does not allow for intellectual property.

 ### Resource Pool
 The resource pool is distributed and decentralized, everything in it has an ID and a mezono value equal to the (sum of the input costs of all of that specific item from that specific entity)/(Number of that specific item produced by those specfic input costs from that specific entity.
 [People may set their own prices ideally at the price of the input costs for that resource, however there is no mechanism enforcing this.
 People may have an incentive to lie, but consumers will purchase the item for the lowest price thus creating competition and driving prices down their truthful prices.
-In any case a person cannot price something for more mezonos than they have ever spent.]
+In any case a person cannot price something for more mezonos than they have ever spent.
+Target-Return Pricing = (sum of input costs) - ((proportion of value lost (Cannot be less than 0) x sum of input costs) / expected unit sales.
+Ideally producers wouldn't have to worry about this sort of price guessing and market analysis.
+However this kind of model makes producers compete not for profits but to find the real price of something (in other words, tell the truth).]

 An entity may not price resources in such a way that the sum of all the resources they have listed in the resource pool exceeds the amount mezonos that entity has spent.